Drighlington Primary School, Moorland Road, Drighlington, Bradford, West Yorkshire, BD11 1JY

 Intent

-We believe that Reading is a life skill that every child should be entitled to have.
-Without the ability to read and decode text, so much is closed off to a child and later as an adult.
-We want not only to inspire children through books but also to promote a love of reading to empower our children to become life long readers.
-Books should not be seen as a chore but as a gateway to other worlds, the opening of our imaginations.
+We believe that reading is a vital life skill that every child deserves.
+Without the ability to read and decode text, so much is closed off to a child and, later, as an adult.
+We aim to not only inspire children through books but also promote a love of reading that empowers them to become lifelong readers.
+Books should not be seen as a chore but as gateways to other worlds, sparking imagination and creativity.

-Our aims for English are to provide a language rich environment that promotes a culture of reading and writing where children develop a love of reading and are confident writers in all genres.
-During their time at our school, pupils are exposed to a variety of texts which inspire, challenge and engage.
-Reading class books and 'book talk' are an established part our school day.
+Our aim for English is to provide a language-rich environment that promotes a culture of reading and writing, where children develop a love of reading and become confident writers in all genres.
+During their time at our school, pupils are exposed to a variety of texts that inspire, challenge, and engage them.
+Reading class books and participating in 'book talk' are integral parts of our school day.
 We passionately believe that teaching children to read and write independently, as quickly as possible, is one of the core purposes of a primary school.
-These fundamental skills not only hold the keys to the rest of the curriculum but also have a huge impact on children’s self-esteem and future life chances.
+These essential skills not only unlock the rest of the curriculum but also greatly impact children’s self-esteem and future opportunities.

 Implementation